Jean-Tinland/simple-bar/README.md

 As you can see if there is no icon defined for a running process, there is a default one which will be used as fallback.

-## Refresh bar on workspace change
+## Refresh bar on app or workspace change

 The widget for displaying yabai workspaces and process aren't refreshing automatically or with a delay.\
 To refresh them on space or display change, you can add these lines utilizing [yabai's signals](https://github.com/koekeishiya/yabai/wiki/Commands#automation-with-rules-and-signals) at the end of `.yabairc`: